1907

 An Unconventional Plan Launches

-Leo Lambert puts his plan in motion after securing $250,000 from investors for his fledgling Lookout Mountain Cave Company.
-Construction of an elevator shaft descending 420 feet through the solid limestone forming Lookout Mountain begins.
+Leo Lambert put his plan in motion after securing $250,000 from investors for his fledgling Lookout Mountain Cave Company.
+Construction of an elevator shaft descending 420 feet through the solid limestone forming Lookout Mountain began in 1928.
 The elevator will give access to Lookout Mountain Cave.
 Excavated limestone will be used to build what becomes known as "the most beautiful cave entrance in the world," a castle!

-Leo Lambert and a small crew crawl through the dark chasm, unsure what they will find.
-They return 17-hours later after finding flowing underground streams, geological formations, and a plunging waterfall.
-Leo names the waterfall Ruby Falls in honor of his wife.
+Leo Lambert and a small crew crawled through the dark chasm, unsure what they will find.
+They returned 17-hours later after discovering flowing underground streams, geological formations, and a plunging waterfall.
+Leo named the waterfall Ruby Falls in honor of his wife.

 1929